-- (c) As a precondition to excluding these negligibly reactive compounds as VOC or at any time thereafter, ecology or the authority may require an owner or operator to provide monitoring or testing methods and results demonstrating, to the satisfaction of ecology, the authority, or EPA the amount of negligibly reactive compounds in the source's emissions. - ((d) The following compounds are VOC for purposes of all record-keeping, emissions reporting, photochemical dispersion modeling and inventory requirements which apply to VOC and shall be uniquely identified in emission reports, but are not VOC for purposes of VOC emissions limitations or VOC content requirements: Tertiary butyl acetate.)) - (104) "Wigwam" or "silo burner" means a cone-shaped or cylindrical structure that burns wood waste for disposal.
-A silo burner is a cylinder and may be made with refractory material rather than metal. - (105) "Wood-fired boiler" means an enclosed device using controlled flame combustion of wood or wood wastes with the primary purpose of recovering thermal energy in the form of a steam or hot water boiler that burns wood or wood wastes for fuel for the primary purpose of producing hot water or steam by heat transfer.
-Controlled flame combustion refers to a steady-state, or near steady-state, process wherein fuel and/or air feed rates are controlled. - (106) "Wood-waste" means solid waste that consists of wood pieces or particles generated as a by-product or waste from the manufacturing of wood products, and the handling and storage of raw materials, trees, and stumps.
+(105) "Wigwam" or "silo burner" means a cone-shaped or cylindrical structure that burns wood waste for disposal.
+A silo burner is a cylinder and may be made with refractory material rather than metal.

+(106) "Wood-fired boiler" means an enclosed device using controlled flame combustion of wood or wood wastes with the primary purpose of recovering thermal energy in the form of a steam or hot water boiler that burns wood or wood wastes for fuel for the primary purpose of producing hot water or steam by heat transfer.
+Controlled flame combustion refers to a steady-state, or near steady-state, process wherein fuel and/or air feed rates are controlled.

+(107) "Wood-waste" means solid waste that consists of wood pieces or particles generated as a by-product or waste from the manufacturing of wood products, and the handling and storage of raw materials, trees, and stumps.
 This includes, but is not limited to, sawdust, chips, shavings, bark, pulp, and log sort yard waste, but does not include wood pieces or particles containing chemical preservatives such as creosote, pentachlorophenol, or copper-chrome-arsenate.

-AMENDATORY SECTION (Amending WSR 11-06-060, filed 3/1/11, effective 4/1/11)

-- WAC 173-400-035 Nonroad engines.
+WAC 173-400-035 Nonroad engines.
 (1) Applicability.
-This section applies to any nonroad engines as defined in WAC 173-400-030, except for: - (a) Any nonroad engine that is: - (i) In or on a piece of equipment that is self-propelled or serves a dual purpose by both propelling itself and performing another function; or - (ii) In or on a piece of equipment that is intended to be propelled while performing its function. - (b) Nonroad engines with a cumulative maximum rated brake horse-power of 500 BHP or less. - (c) Engines being stored in work centers, garages, or engine pool sites prior to being dispatched to the field for use and that do not provide back-up power at the work center, garage, or engine pool.
+This section applies to any nonroad engines as defined in WAC 173-400-030, except for:

+- (a) Any nonroad engine that is: - (i) In or on a piece of equipment that is self-propelled or serves a dual purpose by both propelling itself and performing another function; or - (ii) In or on a piece of equipment that is intended to be propelled while performing its function. - (b) Nonroad engines with a cumulative maximum rated brake horsepower of 500 BHP or less. - (c) Engines being stored in work centers, garages, or engine pool sites prior to being dispatched to the field for use and that do not provide back-up power at the work center, garage, or engine pool.
 Such engines may be operated at these facilities only for the purpose of engine maintenance, testing, and repair. - (d) A back-up nonroad engine demonstrated to have the same or lower emissions than the primary power nonroad engine. - (2) Nonroad engines are not subject to: - (a) New source review. - (b) Control technology determinations.

-- (c) Emission limits set by the $((state\ implementation\ plan,))$ SIP. - (d) Chapter 173-460 WAC. - (3) Fuel standards.
-All nonroad engines must use ultra low sulfur diesel or ultra low sulfur ((bio-diesel)) biodiesel (a sulfur content of 15 ppm or 0.0015% sulfur by weight or less), gasoline, natural gas, propane, liquefied petroleum gas (LPG), hydrogen, ethanol, methanol, or liquefied/compressed natural gas (LNG/CNG).
-A facility that receives deliveries of only ultra low sulfur diesel or ultra low sulfur ((bio-diesel)) biodiesel is deemed to be compliant with this fuel standard. - (4) > 500 and $\le 2000$ BHP.
+(c) Emission limits set by the $((state\ implementation\ plan,))$ SIP.

+(d) Chapter 173-460 WAC.

+- (3) Fuel standards.
+All nonroad engines must use ultra low sulfur diesel or ultra low sulfur bio-diesel (a sulfur content of 15 ppm or 0.0015% sulfur by weight or less), gasoline, natural gas, propane, liquefied petroleum gas (LPG), hydrogen, ethanol, methanol, or liquefied/compressed natural gas (LNG/CNG).
+A facility that receives deliveries of only ultra low sulfur diesel or ultra low sulfur bio-diesel is deemed to be compliant with this fuel standard. - (4) > 500 and ≤ 2000 BHP.
 This section applies to a project that requires the installation and operation of nonroad engines with a cumulative maximum rated brake horsepower greater than 500 BHP and less than or equal to 2000 BHP. - (a) Notification of intent to operate is required before operations begin.